engagingnewsproject/enp-platform/wp-content/themes/engage-2-x/scripts/accessibility/README.md

 The script writes a single CSV to **`scripts/accessibility/reports/lighthouse-a11y/accessibility-below-100.csv`** with columns `url` and `score` (0–100).
 Only pages with score &lt; 100 are included.

 **Pause and resume:** Progress is saved after each URL and when you press Ctrl+C. You can stop the run and start it again with the same command; already-audited URLs are skipped.
-Progress is stored in `scripts/accessibility/reports/lighthouse-a11y/progress.json` (same folder as the CSV).
-When every URL is done, that file is removed so the next run is fresh.
+Progress is stored in `scripts/accessibility/reports/lighthouse-a11y/progress.json`.
+When every URL is done, that file is **renamed** to `progress-YYYY-MM-DDTHH-mm-ss.json` (e.g. `progress-2026-02-04T14-30-00.json`) so you can keep a history of full runs.
+To start a completely new run from scratch, delete `progress.json` before running (optionally delete or keep old `progress-*.json` archives).

 ## How to run